SuperAuguste/zig-patterns/README.md

 ## Examples

-All examples are annotated with comments.
-Recommendations regarding when to use the pattern shown in an example are located at the bottom of the file.
+All examples are annotated with comments including recommendations regarding when to use the patterns shown.

 | Example | How to run |
 | ----- | --- |